Estimated Costs Per Semester:

 OCC Refund Policy

-OCC’s Financial Aid Office is happy to help with financial aid information and applications.
+OCC’s Financial Services Office is happy to help with financial aid information and applications.
 Get started now:

 Future students, follow these easy steps to apply for all types of financial aid at Ozark Christian College: